Skip to content

 return self.file_name

-file_name: str property readonly ¤
+file_name property ¤

 Return the base name of the module file, without the extension.